alan-turing-institute/PDSampler.jl/docs/src/aboutpdmp.md

 1. a new event is computed for $x_f$ following a global BPS-type procedure,
 1. the priority queue is updated for the entries corresponding to $f$, and all $f'\in F$ that share a variable with $f$.

 The priority queue therefore has one entry for each factor.
 These entries correspond to first arrival times of IPPs corresponding to the factor.

+## Sampling from an IPP

+### Inversion

+### Thinning

 ## References